ablaom/DataTableaux.jl/README.md

 ## Other methods

-Most `getindex` methods of `DataFrame` objects are implimented, for example:
+Most `getindex` methods of `DataFrame` objects are implemented, for example:

     julia> dt[10:12,:]
     (Displaying DataTableau as DataFrame)